Lester Street Massacre: 1994 murder

-The "Lester Street Massacre"
+Shootings and melee attacks

 In the early morning hours of Sunday, March 2, 2008, 33-year-old Jessie Dotson got into a heated argument with his younger brother, 30-year-old Cecil Dotson, at the latter's home at 722 Lester Street in Binghampton, Memphis.
 Despite conflicting with him repeatedly during his youth, Jessie had rekindled his relationship with Cecil following his release from prison.
 Cecil worked as a maintenance man at an apartment building and rented the 722 Lester Street house just north of Summer Avenue in Binghampton.
 The brothers had spent the previous day drinking and arguing throughout the afternoon.
 During the argument, which turned into a fight, Jessie pulled out a semi-automatic handgun and shot his brother multiple times, resulting in Cecil's death.
 He then decided to eliminate every witness in the house.
 First, he shot and killed 27-year-old Marissa Rene Williams, Cecil's girlfriend and the mother of four of his children.
-He then shot and killed two of Cecil's friends who were at the home at the time, 33-year-old Hollis Seals and 22-year-old Shindri Robinson.
+He then shot and killed two of Cecil's friends who were at the home at the time, 33-year-old Hollis Seals and 22-year-old Shindri Roberson.
 He used two pistols, one a 9mm, which he discharged 13 times, the other a .380, which he discharged 8 times, and neither of the pistols were ever found.

 Following the murders of the four adults, Jessie then proceeded to eliminate the children in the home, as he did not want a single living witness to the crime.
 He stabbed and bludgeoned to death two of his nephews, 4-year-old Cemario Dotson and 2-year-old Cecil Dotson II.
 He also attempted to murder three other children in the home, who ultimately managed to survive.
 He attacked two of his nephews, 9-year-old Cecil "C.J."
 Dotson Jr. and 5-year-old Cedric Dotson, as well as his niece, 3-month-old Ceniyah Dotson.
 All three were stabbed multiple times.
 Jessie killed all the adult victims with a semi-automatic handgun while the children were attacked with a kitchen knife and a wooden board.
 The cause of death for Cemario was blunt trauma to the head and a stab wound to the chest, while Cecil Dotson II died from stab wounds to the head.